Clinging to Hope

 Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword? . . .

 No, in all these things we are more than conquerors through him who loved us.
-For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord. (romans 8:35–39)
+For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.
+(Romans 8:35–39)

 Knowing that Jesus is with us strengthens our faith and faith leads to peace.
 Whatever storm you’re in right now, Jesus is with you in it.
 Nothing can remove either his presence or his love for you.